rkireev/ip-task/README.md

 ##Usage
 1. Clone this repository
-2. Go to the root folder and run python manage.py migrate
+2. Go to the root folder and run:
+<code>python manage.py migrate</code>